Synchromysticism

 Not satisfied with just seeing any whale after my whale watching day on the bay, I vowed to go after the big white one, Migaloo the albino humpback whale that travels up and down the east coast of Australia, and get a good firsthand look at it.

-the news that Migaloo has snuck right by me.
+Then I see yesterday in the news that Migaloo has snuck right by me.

 And to add insult to injury I'm spending the next weekend down in Byron Bay.